Best for flexibility

 Lose It!

 The first phase, Lose It!, lasts two to three weeks.
-In these first few weeks, we became familiar with the app and website, identified habits that we could make and break, participated in group coaching sessions, and started meal planning using the MCD’s guidelines.
+In these first few weeks, we became familiar with the weight loss app and website, identified habits that we could make and break, participated in group coaching sessions, and started meal planning using the MCD’s guidelines.

 The diet plan is pretty restrictive.
 You can’t consume added sugar, alcohol, or snacks (other than fruits and vegetables), and you should limit your consumption of dairy and meat.
 This is likely a drastic change from your usual routine and can be difficult to adjust to, especially if you eat out frequently.
 “The strict overarching rules of the MCD—like avoid eating out, avoid snacks unless vegetables or fruit, and avoid added sugar—are all good rules to follow in theory for weight loss.
 However, I find that many people need a more personalized approach to these factors,” says Wyosnick.